caiyue1993/Tiptoes/README.md

 # Description
-Slip system's own navigation component from your memory, create a new one that you care for. **Tiptoes** is a navigation controller that will make the navigating process more silent and delicate.
-It has two styles now.
+Forget about the appearance of system's own navigation component, create a new one that you care for. **Tiptoes** is a subclass of UINavigationController that will make the navigating process more silent and delicate.
+It support two styles now.
 ## Style 1

 ## Style 2

+# Usage

 # Author
-[caiyue1993] made this with ❤️.
-And he was inspired by [Unread] APP and his idol is [Jared Sinclair](https://github.com/jaredsinclair).
+[caiyue1993](https://github.com/caiyue1993) made this with ❤️.
+Inspired by Unread APP.

 # Contribute
 As you can see, Tiptoes provide a new idea to customize navigation bar.
 Now it only support two styles due to the limitation of energy.
 Really hope you can join me and make this repository more splendid.